Top

 How Does the Guardianship Process Work in Florida?

 The process for establishing a guardianship in Florida is fairly straightforward and can be accomplished relatively quickly if there are no conflicts or complications.
 In some cases, you may be able to secure a guardianship within 90 days, but you may also be able to obtain an emergency temporary guardianship until the case is resolved.
-Under Florida law, emergency guardianships may by appointed if there is a fear of imminent physical or mental danger or the safety or property of the incapacitated person is in jeopardy.
-The duties of the appointed emergency guardian will be laid out in the court order and their authority will expire 90-days after the appointment or when a permanent guardian is appointed.
+Under Florida law, emergency guardianships may be appointed if there is a fear of imminent physical or mental danger or the safety or property of the incapacitated person is in jeopardy.
+The duties of the appointed emergency guardian will be laid out in the court order and their authority will expire 90 days after the appointment or when a permanent guardian is appointed.

 Our Fort Myers guardianship attorney can assist you with each stage of the petitioning process.
 First, the court must agree the prospective ward is “incompetent.”
 Upon receiving a petition to determine capacity, the court will assemble an “examining committee,” which must include at least one psychiatrist or physician; one person with knowledge of the incapacity; and one professional with appropriate expertise, such as a registered nurse, licensed social worker, gerontologist, or other physician or mental health professional.